LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ---
 ### Background and objective
 The objective is to apply the skills obtained in Labs 9 and 10 in an ecological context.
-In the previous Labs we were looking at a likely familiar loation - the Boab court at CDU Casuarina campus.
-Here we will align three scans of the Litchfield site you have seen in the lectures and coregister them using the ICP algorithm.
+In the previous Labs we were looking at a likely familiar location - the Boab court at CDU Casuarina campus.
+Here we will align three scans of the Litchfield site you have seen in the lectures and register them using the ICP algorithm.

 ![Figure 1.](screenshots/Litchie.jpg)